-- 1.1.2 High-resolution (HR) imagery may be used in the CwRS Programme (in addition to very high resolution (VHR) imagery) for crop and/or land use identification, to check if the requirement of keeping the land in good agricultural and environmental condition (GAEC) is maintained and for further checks of the new 'greening' requirements defined in the CAP reform implemented as of 2015.
-A series of images over the control zones suitably acquired during the crop cycle is supplied to the MS administrations (or their contractors) for them to fulfil their area-based subsidy control in accordance with EC Regulation 809/2014 [2].
-The control methods are further described in the document 'Guidance for on the-spot checks and area measurement' [3]. - 1.1.3 Since the 2014 Campaign, the detailed management of HR/HHR image acquisitions to cover the correct areas required for the CAP checks at the correct times of the growing season has passed to industry to carry out under the quality control (QC) of the JRC.
-This choice has been made because there are currently several suppliers of satellite remote sensing (SRS) imagery that have proven competency in supplying efficiently the imagery needed for the CAP checks, adhering to JRC quality specifications. - 1.1.4 There may be one or more framework (FW) contractors appointed by the contracting authority, the JRC, to manage the HR/HHR image acquisition.
+- 1.1.6 Since the 2014 Campaign, the detailed management of HR/HHR image acquisitions to cover the correct areas required for the CAP checks at the correct times of the growing season has passed to industry to carry out under the quality control (QC) of the JRC.
+This choice has been made because there are currently several suppliers of satellite remote sensing (SRS) imagery that have proven competency in supplying efficiently the imagery needed for the CAP checks, adhering to JRC quality specifications. - 1.1.7 There may be one or more framework (FW) contractors appointed by the contracting authority, the JRC, to manage the HHR image acquisition.
 In these specifications, the image provider (IP) therefore refers to the FW contractor(s), with which the JRC has signed a framework contract (FWC).
 Currently, Airbus DS GEO SA holds the contract for high-high resolution (HHR) profile [1].